abixen/abixen-platform/README.md

 Creating a new module, a new functionality, a developer must not interfere with the existing source code.
 He can create a new microservice, being a separate spring boot application.
 Then, implementing necessary interfaces achieves opportunity to integrate the newly created microservice with Abixen Platform structure.
 Finally, a business administrator may use it over the platform.
-Abixen Platform supplies out of the box a few functional modules closed in the Modules microservice.
+Abixen Platform supplies out of the box a few functional modules closed in the Business Intelligence Service and in the Web Content Service.
 This is a good example, how to create the own microservice.
-Mentioned Modules provide mainly visualization functionalities, such as charts, micro charts, KPIs.
+Mentioned serivces provide mainly visualisation functionalities, such as charts, micro charts, KPIs.
+As well as a web content management, such as templates, structures, articles.
 However opportunities to develop data entry modules are still opened!
 ![Abixen Platform Microservices Architecture](documentation-image/abixen-platform-microservices-architecture.png "Abixen Platform Microservices Architecture")